cameleon45/super-potatoes/Music-Commands.md

 >For playlist make sure the link format is something like `https://www.youtube.com/playlist?list="playlist id is here"`.

 >For search, just use `play searchterm`.

+>Kashima's Music is Revamped.
+You can only skip the songs you added and the Admins with Permission Manage_Messages can skip all the songs while the stop is limited to admins only, that also has the Permission Manage_Messages.
+Kashima will auto leave once she detects the Voice Channel is Inactive now, Less Hassle.